Git Quick Start Guide

 $ git rebase -i 0fee16a1a2f20d299c678e9846ef720c2ca228ad

-# Or specify how many commits to check upward from HEAD
+# Or specify the number of commits to go back from HEAD

 $ git rebase -i HEAD~3

-This will open a vim editor interface with all commits from Branch B listed from the base version to HEAD, all defaulting to pick.
-Since we need to fold commits, we should merge multiple commits, thus using the squash command provided by git:
+This will open a vim editor showing all commits from branch B since the base version to HEAD.
+By default, they’re all marked as pick, but since we need to condense commits, we should change multiple commits to use the squash command:

-• reword: Keep the commit but I want to modify the commit note (abbreviation: r)
+• reword: Keep the commit but modify the commit message (abbreviated as: r)

-• edit: Keep the commit but I want to stop to modify (not just the note) (abbreviation: e)
+• edit: Keep the commit but stop to make changes to what is being committed (not just the message) (abbreviated as: e)

-• squash: Merge the commit with the previous one (abbreviation: s)
+• squash: Merge this commit with the previous one (abbreviated as: s)

-• fixup: Merge the commit with the previous one but do not keep the commit note (abbreviation: f)
+• fixup: Merge this commit with the previous one, but do not keep the commit message (abbreviated as: f)

-1. The last step is to switch back to branch A and execute the merge operation: git merge B. After merging, you will only see a single commit in branch A.
+1. The last step is to switch back to branch A and execute the merge operation: git merge B, so in branch A you will see only one commit.

-When using LFS for a while, the cache can become excessively large.
-You can use the following command to clean it:
+After using LFS acceleration for a while, the cache can become excessively large, so you can use the following command to clear it:

 1